Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 $ H |0 angle.r = 1/sqrt(2) mat(1, 1; 1, -1) vec(1,0) =  (|0 angle.r + |1 angle.r)/sqrt(2)  $
 which is an equal superposition of the $|0 angle.r$ and $|1 angle.r$ states.
 When measuring a qubit in this state, the measurement returns $0$ or $1$ each $50%$ of the time.
-The Hadamard gate gets depicted by the circuit symbol in @hadamard-gate.
+The circuit symbol in @hadamard-gate depicts the Hadamard gate.
 #figure(
   align(center, image("images/gates/hadamard.svg", width: 13%)),
   caption: [Circuit symbol for the Hadamard gate.]
 ) <hadamard-gate>

 The CNOT gate is the first gate in this section which acts on two qubits.
-In case the controll qubit (first qubit) is in state $|1 angle.r$, it applies the Pauli-X gate to the target qubit (second qubit).
+In case the control qubit (first qubit) is in state $|1 angle.r$, it applies the Pauli-X gate to the target qubit (second qubit).
 This can be seen in the matrix of the CNOT gate.
 It contains the Pauli-X matrix in the lower right corner:
 $ "CNOT" = mat(1, 0, 0, 0; 0, 1, 0, 0; 0, 0, 0, 1; 0, 0, 1, 0). $
 The circuit symbol for the CNOT gate looks like @cnot-gate.
 #figure(
   align(center, image("images/gates/cnot.svg", width: 11%)),
   caption: [Circuit symbol for the CNOT gate.
-The upper qubit is the control qubit, the lower qubit is the target qubit.]
+The upper qubit is the control qubit; the lower qubit is the target qubit.]
 ) <cnot-gate>

-Additionally, the circuits in this thesis make use of the Toffoli gate which is similar to the CNOT gate.
+Additionally, the circuits in this thesis use the Toffoli gate, which is similar to the CNOT gate.
 It has two control qubits and flips the target qubit only in case both control qubits are in state $|1 angle.r$.
 The circuit symbol for the Toffoli gate looks like @ccx-gate.
 #figure(
   align(center, image("images/gates/ccx.svg", width: 9%)),
   caption: [Circuit symbol for the Toffoli gate.
-Both upper qubits are the control qubits, the lowest qubit is the target qubit.]
+Both upper qubits are the control qubits and the lowest qubit is the target qubit.]
 ) <ccx-gate>

-By utilizing the Hadamard gate and the CNOT gate together, it is possible, to entangle two qubits, see @enanglement-circuit.
+By utilizing the Hadamard gate and the CNOT gate together, it is possible to entangle two qubits, see @enanglement-circuit.
 #figure(
   align(center, image("images/entanglement-circuit.svg", width: 25%)),
   caption: [Circuit for entangling two qubits.]
 ) <enanglement-circuit>

-The concept of entanglement is one of the cornerstone principles of quantum mechanics, enabling phenomena that have no classical counterpart.
+Entanglement is one of the cornerstone principles of quantum mechanics, enabling phenomena with no classical counterpart.
-One of the simplest examples of quantum entanglement is illustrated by the Bell state, which a quantum state of two qubits that represents a maximally entangled pair.
+One of the simplest examples of quantum entanglement is illustrated by the Bell state, a quantum state of two qubits representing a maximally entangled pair.
-The Bell stat can be mathmatically described as
+The Bell stat can be mathematically described as
 $ |psi angle.r = (|00 angle.r + |11 angle.r)/sqrt(2). $
 If the first qubit returns $|1 angle.r$ when measured, the second qubit has to collapse to $|1 angle.r$ as well.
 The same holds true for $| 0 angle.r$.
 As a result, measurements of $|01 angle.r$ and $|10 angle.r$ are impossible for two qubits in the Bell state.
 //TODO: add more references!

 === Measurements and Shots
 In quantum computing, measuring a qubit yields a binary outcome: either a $0$ (for $|0 angle.r$) or a $1$ (for $|1 angle.r$).